iputra/college/README.md

-# My repository since in  college
+# My repository for college

 This repository contain :
 - Data Structure